alzxandzr/panther-dating-app/README.md

 # panther-dating-app
-A mobile dating/socializing mobile app for FIU students
+A dating/socializing mobile app for FIU students